dboddie-canonical-work/disgorged-docs/the-godeps-plugin.rst

 ..
 8506.md

-.. \_the-godeps-plugin:
+.. _the-godeps-plugin:

 The godeps plugin
 =================

 The ``godeps`` plugin can be used by `godeps <https://github.com/tools/godep>`__-enabled *Go* projects.

    ⓘ This plugin is only available to *core* and *core18* based snaps.
-See `Base snaps <base-snaps.md>`__ for details.
+See :ref:`Base snaps <base-snaps>` for details.

 These projects have a file containing information about the project’s dependencies.
 This file is typically called “dependencies.tsv,” but may be named anything.

 This plugin uses the common plugin keywords as well as those for “sources”.
-For more information, see `Snapcraft parts metadata <snapcraft-parts-metadata.md>`__.
+For more information, see :ref:`Snapcraft parts metadata <snapcraft-parts-metadata>`.

 Additionally, this plugin uses the following plugin-specific keywords: